 This year’s workbook is a little different than the ones from previous years in that it has 35 chapters instead of 30.
 However, there are only two practice sheets per chapter as opposed to 3 making up for these extra chapters.

-In the post, How to Use Math-U-See in Your Homeschool, I wrote about how to schedule these worksheets and tests using the 30 chapter textbooks but you can still use the same strategy for this year’s curriculum.
+In the post, How to Use Math-U-See in Your Homeschool, I wrote about how to schedule these worksheets and tests using the 30-chapter textbooks but you can still use the same strategy for this year’s curriculum.

 Language Arts/Writing for 8th-grade

-We prefer BJU Press’ English curriculum and so I have ordered the English 8 workbooks, teacher’s edition, tests, and keys.
+We prefer BJU Press’ English curriculum and so I have ordered the English 8 workbooks, the teacher’s edition, tests, and keys.
 This curriculum covers grammar/usage and has writing assignments for 8th-grade level students.

 For the past five years, we have covered world history for our history component which covered some parts of U.S. history.
 So, this year I want us to concentrate more on U.S. history.